MaastrichtU-IDS/cohort-explorer/README.md

     JWT_SECRET=vCitcsPBwH4BMCwEqlO1aHJSIn--usrcyxPPRbeYdHM
     ```

-3. Put the spreadsheet with all cohorts metadata in `data/iCARE4CVD_Cohorts.csv`.
-Uploaded cohorts will go to separated folders in `data/cohorts`
+3. Put the excel spreadsheet with all cohorts metadata in `data/iCARE4CVD_Cohorts.xlsx`.
+Uploaded cohorts will go to separated folders in `data/cohorts/`

 > \[!WARNING]
 >